RishabParuchuri/my-redis/README.md

 ## 🚀 Features

--  Event-driven architecture using `poll()` for scalable I/O
+- 🧵 Event-driven architecture using `poll()` for scalable I/O
+  Handles multiple client connections concurrently in a single thread using low-level polling.

+- 🔌 Built from scratch with raw socket programming
+  No frameworks or libraries — just `socket()`, `bind()`, `accept()`, `read()`, and `write()`.

--  Custom length-prefixed binary protocol for minimal overhead
+- 💬 Custom length-prefixed binary protocol for minimal overhead
+  Compact and efficient message framing designed for fast parsing.

--  Core Redis-like commands: `GET`, `SET`, `DEL`
+- 🧠 Core Redis-like commands: `GET`, `SET`, `DEL`
--  Zero-copy response pipeline for optimized performance
+  Supports essential key-value operations with constant-time access.

--  Fully self-contained C++ client for testing and interaction
+- 🛠 Fully self-contained C++ client for testing and interaction
+  Easily test commands from the terminal using the included CLI client.

 ## 📁 Project Structure